Popowia

 Popowia is a genus of flowering plants in the family Annonaceae.
-There are about 50 species distributed in tropical Asia and Africa and in Oceania.
+It includes 25 species which range from India through Indochina and Malesia to southeastern China and New Guinea.

 These are shrubs and trees.
 The inflorescence is a solitary flower or a cluster of several.
 The small, bisexual flowers have six thick petals in two whorls; the petals are sometimes joined to form a cup shape.